 Hiring a new person or company — regardless of industry or service offering — can be tricky to navigate.
-The journey can be emotional and costly without a proper framework in place guided by a few basic and sensible principles.
+Without a proper framework in place guided by a few basic and sensible principles, the journey can be costly, and even frustrating.
 Fruitful working relationships are akin to a dance between people than a show performed by one party.
-In the context of working together for the first time, a good vendor — person or company — will be interviewing you as much as you will be interviewing the vendor.

 Deal-breakers